AAROC/CODE-RADE/grid/example1/README.md

 # CODE-RADE Example 1 - Version Check

 This is the README for CODE-RADE grid example 1.
 This example simply checks the version of `fastrepo.sagrid.ac.za` which is available on the site.
+The script also checks what is in the mapped user's environment.

 This example consists of